← Back to Factions

 He Who Allows

+He Who Allows willed himself into existence from nothing.
 He did not arise from chaos.
-He chose Himself into being.
 He did not discover free will.
-He was the first act of choice, before even time existed to measure it.
+He was the first act of choice before time existed to measure it.
 He is not governed by law.
-Law exists because He permitted order.
+Law exists because he permitted order.
 He did not need to be created.
-He became, because He allowed becoming.
+He became, because he allowed becoming.

 Structure and Correction